 An Evening with Women Leaders in Tech

-In December 2018, IDRF hosted an event to celebrate the successes of The Women Learn to Code graduates and also highlighted the career paths in the STEM sector.
+In the first year of our program, IDRF hosted an event to celebrate the successes of The Women Learn to Code graduates and also highlighted the career paths in the STEM sector.
 In a panel discussion, Huda Idrees (Founder & CEO of Dot Health), Tory Shoreman (Frontend Developer at Beamworks ES) and Naba Siddiqui (DevOps Engineer, RBC) engaged with our participants by sharing their experience of pursuing careers in the STEM sector.
 It was an informative and engaging evening that reminded the current coding participants that their job prospects and futures remain bright with the new skills that they have acquired.